Alaska Cutthroat Trout

 There is evidence to suggest that some coastal cutthroat trout may not spawn annually.
 They may skip a year before spawning again.
 The fertility of coastal cutthroat trout is low and ranges from an average of 100 eggs for a 6 inch fish to just under 600 eggs for a 14 inch fish.

 The oldest and biggest coastal cutthroat trout are the resident lake cuthroats.
 Resident lake cutthroats will live 15 years or more.
 They reach lengths over 27 inches and can weigh nearly 8 pounds.
 One tagged fish in Turner Lake was recaptured 12 years after being tagged.
 It had grown from just under 7 inches to over 23 inches.
-Trophy-class coastal cutthroat trout more than 20 inches are only found in large landlocked lakes in Southeast Alaska.
+Trophy-class coastal cutthroat trout in Southeast Alaska are more than 20 inches.
+These trophy cutthroat trout are only found in large landlocked lakes in Southeast Alaska.

 Coastal cutthroat trout are highly predaceous.
 They may feed extensively on small fish.
 Coastal cutthroats have a higher percentage of fish in their diets compared to either rainbow trout or Dolly Varden.
 Coastal cutthroat trout in lakes may hide among lily pads, sunken logs, or rubble.
 They use this cover to ambush insects and small fish.
 Coastal cutthroat trout in streams may establish a territory and adopt a sit and wait feeding strategy.
 Some fish become “cruisers”when they reach about 14 inches.
 They pursue and primarily eat other fish.

 Sport fishing for Coastal Cutthroat Trout in Alaska